simonmichael/hledger/MANUAL.md

   key will auto-complete as far as possible, or list the available options.

-- Default commodity awareness: if the journal specifies a [default commodity directive](#default-commodity), that will be applied to any bare numbers entered.
+- Default commodity awareness: if the journal has a [default commodity directive](#default-commodity), that will be applied to any bare numbers entered.